whage/thesis/thesis.md

 If we can construct a derivation for a judgement then we can say that the judgement is valid.

-Once the inference rules are constructed, a type checking algorithm can take a program and through constructing derivations decide if the program is well typed or not.
+Once the inference rules are constructed, a type checking algorithm can take a program and through constructing derivations, decide if the program is well typed or not.
 If a program fragment violates the rules of the type system then we say it has a typing error.
 Most languages report a "Type Error" in such cases.